Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-In Genesis 1.2 it says the Spirit (ruach) of God moved upon the face of the waters.
-This is the first time the Spirit is mentioned in the Bible and it is certainly God’s Holy Spirit.
-A little later on in Genesis 6.7 there is a clear verse saying … God will bring a flood to destroy all flesh wherein is the breath (ruach) of life.
-This is evidently the second spirit which animates living beings.
+In Genesis 1:2, it says the Spirit (ruach) of God moved upon the face of the waters; this is the first time the Bible mentions the Spirit, and it is undoubtedly God’s Holy Spirit.
+A little later on in Genesis 6:7, there is an explicit verse saying, God will bring a flood to destroy all flesh wherein is the breath (ruach) of life.
+It is the second spirit that animates living beings.

-Both of these distinct spirits belong to God.
-One spirit has been distributed to ALL living beings.
-The Explanation has pointed out, the ruach endows beings with physical breath and mental abilities, be they on the animal level (instinct) or, when coupled with the neshama, on the human level (mind and mind-power).
+These two spirits are distinct, and both belong to God.
+One spirit is distributed to ALL living beings.
+The Explanation has pointed out; the ruach endows beings with physical breath and mental abilities, be they on the animal level (instinct) or, when coupled with the neshama, on the human level (mind and mind-power).
 The latter level is unattainable by any animal.

 The second Spirit, God’s Spirit, is NOT for general distribution.
-It is endowed on certain circumstances only to humans who have a relationship with God.
+It is endowed only to humans who have a relationship with God, in certain circumstances.
 The Explanation will expound this, but not now.